sanand0/prompts/review-article-blog.md

 ### Step 4: Suggest Featured Image Concepts

 Propose 5 distinct, humorous single-panel color comic ideas (no text), each clearly conveying the central message.
 Each idea should include a human protagonist.
 Write clearly enough for an image generation model to generate.

-### Step 5: Suggest Infographics

-Propose 5 distinct infographic concepts, each clearly conveying the central message.
-Write clearly enough for an image generation model to generate.